-Standard methods of neuropsychology are used for the neuropsychological and psychometric assessment of our patients.
-The most frequent diagnostic questions are as follows:
+Standard neuropsychological methods are used for the assessment of patients.
+The most frequent diagnostic questions are:

-- diagnostic verification of dementia (especially differential diagnosis of depression), amnestic syndrome (in the context of substance dependence) or attention deficit disorder
+- diagnostic verification of dementia (especially the differential diagnosis of depression), amnestic syndrome (in the context of substance dependence), or attention deficit / hyperactivity disorder

-- Intelligence assessment (e.g. in cases of suspected intellectual deficit / F70)
+- intelligence assessment (e.g., in cases of suspected intellectual deficit)

 - assessment of ability to work and/or attend school or university